deanhowe/laravel-new-starter-kits/README.md

 ## Submit Your Own Starter Kit

-If you have a starter kit that you would like to be added to this list, please add your starter kit under the `community` key in the [templates.json](templates.json) file, and submit a pull request.
+If you have a starter kit that you would like to be added to this list, please add your starter kit under the appropriate `community.<SECTION>` key in the [templates.json](templates.json) file, and submit a pull request.
 The starter kit will dynamically be added to the Readme inside of the Github Action.

 Check the **[Contributing Guide](CONTRIBUTING.md)** before sending your Pull Request.

 ---

-> [!IMPORTANT]
-> Be cautious when installing any starter.
-Be sure to do research and learn more about each project.